martinfleis/phd-thesis/source/15_Identification of urban tissues through urban morphometrics.md

 - large
 - extralarge

 For the purpose of DHC recognition, not all of them are equally meaningful, as the spatial extent of DHC is usually restricted and *extralarge* topological scale then likely spans across multiple DHCs, rendering most of the characters occurring on that scale unhelpful.
 However, S, M and L are all relevant for the scale of DHC and should all be represented.
-The city and its urban form is composed of nested complexities (REF) occurring on different scales.
-Capturing them all together within the single model allows description of scalar complexity needed for complex and systematic morphometric characteristics of built-up patterns.
+The city and its urban form is composed of complexities (REF) occurring on different scales.
+Capturing them all together within the single model allows description of cross-scale complexity needed for systematic morphometric characteristics of built-up patterns.

 To fulfil the aims, relational model comes to help with defined subsets as a combinations of elements and scales, combining second and third aim into a single solution.
 Each of the subsets represent specific relations between specific elements, hence covering all subsets will help the pursuit of complex description.
 Then, having subsets, meaningful characters for each subset should be identified.
 The following procedure directly builds on the @sneath1973 to determine a methodical approach to selection of the final set of morphometric characters.
 Steps of selection and elimination should follow this sequence: